Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Furstenberg set problem: upper bound

-Estimating the size of $E$ is known as the ``union of $k$-planes problem".
+Estimating the size of $E$ is known as the problem of ``union of $k$ planes".
 It has been resolved in finite fields by R. Oberlin \cite{oberlin2016unions}.
 The Euclidean version was resolved by the author in \cite{gan2023hausdorff}.

 When $k=1$, this is the Furstenberg set problem for lines.
 To construct a $(s,t;n,1)$-set